Nuxhi/FiveM-opt-cache-cleaner/README.md

            All the instructions will be indicated here, we invite you to help us with your bug reports

            - Contact : Nuxhi#4601 [https://discord.com/]

+⚠️ |  :

+This utility is completely independent, it is in no way related to FiveM / Cfx.re.
+So be aware that in case of problems Cfx.re is not held responsible in any way, the authors / contributor of the project are not held responsible in case of problems.

+As NTool is in Alpha version, some conflicts can be detected.

+In case of a bug we invite you to report it.
+If your problem is specific, reinstall NTool and FiveM.